ExpediaDotCom/haystack/docs/deployment/sub_systems.md

 Then we mount them inside the container under say /configs/span-stitcher.yaml using Kubernetes' [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap)

 ### Scheduled Jobs
 We run scheduled jobs to remove the old indices created on ElasticSearch for logs collected by Fluentd.
-However, we don not setup one in dev environment.
+However, we do not setup one in the dev environment.

 ### Verify haystack components
 Once scripts gets completed,